Sane-viola/physionet_challenge_2017/README.md

 ### Assumption :
 **Test Dataset Assumption** : Due to the fact that Test dataset is not leak, Validation correspond to the test dataset **Project Assumption** : _If a cardiologist can diagnose atrial fibrillation, deep learning can replicate this by leveraging relevant patterns_
 **Training Assumption** : Three Python files are available: one containing a machine learning model, and the other two implementing deep learning models.
 Both deep learning models use Keras, but with different backends.
+Deep Learning model can train on GPU or swith on CPU if needed
+**Beginner Friendly Assumption** : The model is trained on both a GPU (A40) and, due to its low complexity and the small data size (1D signal), it can also be trained on a CPU (MacBook M2).

 ### Download Dataset :